IVDC-Club-IIT-Indore/IITISoC-24-IVR7-Motion-Planning-with-Controls-for-Self-Driving-Vehicles/README.md

 - [Jagrit](https://github.com/idJagrit)

 # Project Overview & Solution
 A three-wheeled vehicle is modeled and is visualized in gazebo simulator and RViz.
 The world file provided is mapped using Simeltaneous Mapping and Loacalization (SLAM) method.
-For Path planning RRT* and A* algorithms were used on the map generated and PID algorithm is used for control algorithm.
+For Path planning RRT* algorithm were used on the map generated and PID algorithm is used for control algorithm.

 ## Vehicle Modelling
 The vehicle is modeled in an urdf file.